christc4/web/sites/avsbq.org/blog/bespoke_in_bangladesh.md

 # Bespoke in Bangladesh

+*Last update: 2024/09/07*

 Suits aren't a thing in Bangladesh.

 Bengali's don't know suits.
 The British know suits.
 The Italians and Japanese know suits.

-That's not to say there aren't talented tailoring houses like "Dapper Bespoke"
+That's not to say there aren't talented tailoring houses dotted around the capital - well... in the well-to-do areas.

 You have to be ultra-specific and you're better talking to an older and more-travelled tailor.